The Complete Guide to Book Cover Design for Authors

 Seven.
 Find Out What Your Printer Needs

 Before you start laying out the cover, check with your printer on what size specifications they need, including trim.
-It’s no use laying out the cover and getting everything placed perfectly if you then have to adjust to allow for trim and bleed during the printing process.
+It’s no use laying out the cover and getting everything placed perfectly if you then have to adjust to accommodate trim and bleed during printing.

 Ebook Cover Design Size and Dimension Requirements